 Our education programs are facilitated by Project Officers in collaboration with expert palliative care clinical providers and health professionals.

-During the second half of 2018 PaSCE are offering a variety of new events covering various aspects of palliative care.
+During the first half of 2020 PaSCE are offering a variety of new events covering various aspects of palliative care.

 Palliative and Supportive Care Education (PaSCE)

-For a printable quick view of our 2018 July to December education see the "At a Glance" calendar (pdf, 116kb).
+For a printable quick view of our 2020 January to June education see the "At a Glance" calendar (99kb).
+To register, click on the titles or dates in the calender, this will take you to the registration page.

 All registrations are online, registrations are essential as places are limited.
-Simply click on the event you wish to register for in the Health Professionals Calendar and scroll down to the Eventbrite link, click on this to go to the online registration form for that session.
+Simply click on the event you wish to register for in the Health Professional's Calendar and scroll down to the Eventbrite link, click on this to go to the online registration form for that session.
+Please ensure that you register all participants’ direct contact details to ensure that they receive all required event information directly.
+PaSCE will be charging a non-attendance fee for all events where there has been no notice of cancellation prior to the event.
+The fee will be the cost of the event for paid events or $20 per person for free events.

 If you would like further details regarding any of our education programs, or would like to be added to our mailing list, please call (08) 9382 9300 or email firstname.lastname@example.org